peoplepath/workshop-web-security/README.md

 > **DISCLAIMER: code in this demonstration are intentionally vulnerable.
 Do not use this code in your application!**

 # Web Application Security Demo
-- designed for students of [KIV/WEB](https://courseware.zcu.cz/portal/studium/courseware/kiv/web) of [University of West Bohemia](http://www.zcu.cz/en/)
+Designed for students of [KIV/WEB](https://courseware.zcu.cz/portal/studium/courseware/kiv/web) of [University of West Bohemia](http://www.zcu.cz/en/)

 > Older version of this workshop is available [here](https://github.com/intraworlds/zcu-security-demo)